karciszuk/EVidencja/README.md

 ## Introduction

 EVidencja is a Python-based project to analyze the popularity, growth, and trends of electric vehicles in Poland using data from the Central Vehicle and Driver Register.
-This project retrieves data from the CEPIK (Central Vehicle and Driver Register) API, store it in a Microsoft SQL Server database, and visualize the data using Power BI.

 ## Features
-- Automated Data Retrieval: Download electric vehicle data from the CEPIK API.
+- Automated Data Retrieval: Download electric vehicle data in bulk from the CEPIK API.
+- Automated Updates: Check what period data cover and download updates from the last date in database.
 - Database Integration: Store the data in a MS SQL Server database.
 - Data Visualization: Load the data into pre-created PowerBi dashboard.
 - Scheduled Updates: Automate data updates at regular intervals to keep your dataset current.